TheSoundOfAIOSR/rg_sound_generation/members/sam/VAE/README.md

 Use the notebook **VAE-Nsynth_Guitar.ipynb** in order to create and trian a VAE on the Mel spectograms in the previous step.
 There are options to create a different architecture for the VAE, which correspond to the values in the [evaluations table](https://docs.google.com/spreadsheets/d/1qqgb4VIOz0YEg8GVdhi7kCllb62gEviTza2AdfUPOEA/edit?usp=sharing).
 I have saved weights for three architectures, with their file names located in the **Weights** column of the evaluations table.
-These correspond to the best versions of the latent dimensions: 128 (vae37), 64 (vae35), and 32 (vae30).
+These correspond to the best architectures, with latent dimensions: 128 (vae37), 64 (vae35), and 32 (vae30).
 Please download these files to the directory */Downlaods/vae-weights/* or change the function call for *vae.load_weights('Downloads/vae-weights/vae37')*.